What are good family emergency excuses to call in sick and miss work?

 What are good family emergency excuses?

 A good family emergency excuse involves the health or well-being of a direct family member.
-A direct family member can be you or your spouse, parent, grandparent, child, sibling on either you or your spouse’s side.
+An immediate family member can be you or your spouse, parent, grandparent, child, or sibling on your or your spouse’s side.

 Here is a list of family emergency excuses:

-- Family member is sick or has a fever
+- A family member is sick or has a fever

 - There was a car accident